f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 Task 2: Review Performance Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task, students will explore the Distributed Cloud Performance Dashboard to analyze application traffic and health metrics.
+In this task, you will explore the Distributed Cloud Performance Dashboard to analyze application traffic and health metrics.
 They will review key indicators such as request volume, response codes, latency, and upstream health to better understand application behavior.
-By correlating performance data with security events, students will gain insight into whether traffic patterns are related to malicious activity or backend application performance issues.
+By correlating performance data with security events, you will gain insight into whether traffic patterns are related to malicious activity or backend application performance issues.

 1. Click on **Performance**, under the **Overview** menu on the to left hand corner.